llafuente/language-spec/spec/language/functions.md

 1. A pure function shall have no access to package, file or global variables unless it's a constant or a semantic-error shall raise

-> A pure function shall no read or write any non-constant variable.
+> A pure function shall no read or write any non-constant variable outside function scope

 ## functions as Type